What is a Networking Email Subject Line?

 This way, they’ll easily remember who you are and appreciate you reaching out even if it’s been so long without contact.

 Well, of course, a list of qualified leads should be in place before you can send out networking emails.
-Without it, your efforts of creating an effective subject line would be put to waste — I mean, you don’t have anyone to send it to.
+Without it, your efforts of creating an effective subject line would be to no avail.
+You can’t write a networking email unless you have someone to send it to.

 - Company news